 The second example is based on an OMAF example as shown in the figure below.
 Here, each picture consist of 24 bricks, each in its own slice.
-For this example, our analysis show that the 204 bits needed in the current VVC draft is reduced by 89 bits or 43.6% by this proposal.
+For this example, our analysis show that the 204 bits needed in the current VVC draft is reduced by 89 bits or 43.6% by option 1 in this proposal.
+For this example, our analysis show that the 204 bits needed in the current VVC draft is reduced by 157 bits or 77.0% by option 2 in this proposal.
 Note that the savings are the same for any brick layout with 24 bricks each in its own slice.